SanyaThangamma/cursor-ecom-exercise/README.md

 🔗 Step 4 — GitHub Integration

-The full project was pushed to GitHub using:
+The project was pushed to GitHub using:

 git add .
 git commit -m "Upload project" git push origin main

-A .gitignore file excludes the SQLite file:
+A .gitignore entry is used to exclude the SQLite database file:

 ecommerce.db